dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 email_address = None
 ```

-This type is often used as a placeholder for optional or missing value.
+`None` is often used as a placeholder for optional or missing value.
+It
+evaluates as `False` in conditionals.

 ```python
 if email_address: